petabridge/akka-bootcamp/src/Unit-3/lesson5/README.md

 Once set up, the `ReceiveTimeout` stays in effect and will continue firing repeatedly every time the specified interval passes without the actor receiving a message.

 ### When do I use `ReceiveTimeout`?
 You can use `ReceiveTimeout` whenever you want to take some action after a period of inactivity.

-For example, you may want to shut an actor down after it goes a certain amount of time without receiving a message.
-Or perhaps your actor is handling a large task and schedules work via other actors—if those other actors don't acknowledge they've started work in a certain period of time the actor may decide the job cannot be processed and cancel it (as we'll see in the exercise section of this lesson).
+Here are some common cases where you may want to use a `ReceiveTimeout`:

+- To shut an actor down after it goes a certain amount of time without receiving a message
+- To confirm that other actors are doing work and sending in their status messages
+- To prevent deadlocks where one actor thinks another is doing work

 ### How do I set up a `ReceiveTimeout`?
 You call `Context.SetReceiveTimeout()` and pass it a `TimeSpan`.
 If that amount of time passes and the actor hasn't received a message, the actor will send itself the `ReceiveTimeout` singleton as a message, e.g.